How Much Does a New Driveway Cost in the UK?

 After a while, your driveway may have scuffs or small holes on the surface, which may make you want to pay out for a replacement driveway.
 However, you might just need some small repairs.

-Here is a guide for different types of driveways and the cost of repairs.
+Here is a top-level guide for different types of driveways and the cost of repairs, after which we take a look at each one in more detail.

 Cost of Tarmac Driveway Repairs